charbonnierg/public-hiring-test/PULL_REQUEST.md

 However, I'm not sure to understand the need to save units into the database.
 Assuming that ALL units are weights, and can be converted into `kg`, I would rather have a field in database `quantityInKg` and let my DTO handle any conversion required.
 This way, there would be no risk of having different units in the database, and it would simplify the computation of the carbon footprint.

 As this design would break the existing database schema, I decided not to implement it, and to keep the units in the database, while implementing a "dummy" solution at the moment with clearly identified risks.

+###### Polling error handling

+The error handling is very basic.
+If the calculation fails, the `status` field of the `PendingFootprintScore` entity is never updated and stays into `pending` state.
+This is a limitation of the current implementation.

+It's not possible to explicitely mark a calculation as `failed` from the worker.
+This should be implemented.

+An additional worker should be implemented to handle the "locked" calculations and update the `status` field to `failed`.

+An additional worker should be implemented ot handle the "failed" calculations and update the `status` field to `processing` before either retrying the calculation or deleting the calculation (if it's not desirable to retry).

+In total, it means that 3 workers should be implemented:

+- Pending to Processing or Failed => Perform the calculation and store the result
+- Processing to Failed => No additional logic, only mark "locked" calculations as "failed"
+- Failed to Processing => Retry the calculation or delete the calculation

+With this, the system would be more robust and would handle errors more gracefully.

 ### Developer Tools